sitepress/sitepress/README.md

 # Features

-Mascot implements a subset of the best features from the [Middleman](http://www.middlemanapp.com/) static site generator including the Sitemap and Frontmatter.
+Mascot implements a subset of the best features from the [Middleman](http://www.middlemanapp.com/) static site generator including the Site and Frontmatter.

 ## Frontmatter